Pacific School of Religion logo

 Center for Swedenborgian Studies

-Certified to train students for ordination in the General Convention of Swedenborgian Churches.
+Certified to train students for ordination in the General Convention of Swedenborgian Churches, owning assets of the former Swedenborg School of Religion.

 Leadership